AnthonyBongers/CppFloatsInDepth/README.md

 ### Exponent

-The values exponent is the next component, and takes up 8 bits on a single precision (11 bits on the double precision).
-The exponent of the floating-point has a base of 2.
+The exponent is the next component (sweet rhyme), and takes up 8 bits on a single precision value (11 bits on the double precision).
+The exponent of a floating-point value has a base of 2.

 ```
 1.001 * 2 ^ 100